Hackebein/Object-Tracking-Unitypackage/README.md

 **Update Once**: Generates new Game Objects for Trackers which are not on your ignore list.
 Updates Trackers with "Update in Edit Mode" set.

 **Update Continuously**: Same as Update Once.
-Running on every Scene redraw.
+Running on every Scene redraw. (ex. hold right click in scene window)

 **Add Menu**: Basic Menu to toggle objects.
 Also contains a toggle to stabalize your position.
 (You can create your own.
 List for Menu Items can be found below.)